mlberkow/qa-challenge/README.md

   want to login or register before you can make in-app assertions.

 - We use real data in our integration tests, but you're welcome to use fixtures if that's what you're used to!

+## Mike Berkow Notes

+- No changes to the install directions

+- Bugs are in the `Bugs` directory

+- Assets for the bugs are in the `images` sub-directory